Best Software

 The distinction matters for custom contracts specifically.
 When you need an agreement that does not match a standard template, you describe the deal: the parties involved, the commercial terms, the key obligations, the governing law, and any specific provisions.
 The AI generates a full agreement with proper legal structure, cross-references, and standard protective clauses appropriate to the agreement type.

-Bind also maintains a library of 300+ templates that serve as a foundation, but the AI can draft agreements that go well beyond the template library.
+Bind also maintains a built-in template library that serves as a foundation, but the AI can draft agreements that go well beyond the template library.
 The platform covers the full contract lifecycle: drafting, review, negotiation, e-signatures, storage, and semantic search across your portfolio.

 Key Features: